voltraco/docs/desktop/introduction.md

 ### Windows
 System requirements: Windows 10 or later

-TODO
 How to install:

-1. Download the `.exe` file.
+1. Select Save or Save As to download the `.exe` file from [voltra.co/desktop/windows](https://voltra.co/desktop/windows)
-2. Double-click the file to open the installer. etc.
+2. If you select Save, the program file is saved in your Downloads folder.
+3. Or, if you select Save as, you can choose where to save it, like your desktop.

 ### Linux
 System requirements: 64-bit Linux